 Split Pea Soup

 With origins in Quebec, split pea soup is a comforting dish made from peas, pork, and herbs blended together.
 This creamy soup is a perfect way to warm up during the cold Canadian winters.
-It’s simple ingredients and rich flavour makes it a must-try for anyone looking to experience the homely taste of traditional Canadian cuisine.
-You can also make it on your own due to its easy-making process.
-You can try many kinds of split pea soup.
+Its simple ingredients and rich flavor make it a must-try for anyone looking to experience the homely taste of traditional Canada food.
+You can also make it on your own due to its easy preparation process, and there are many variations of split pea soup to try.

 - Traditional Split Pea Soup